nbarbettini/little-aspnetcore-book/chapters/deploy-the-application/deploy-with-docker.md

 ## Deploy with Docker

-Containerization technologies like Docker can make it much easier to deploy web applications.
+If you aren't using a platform like Azure, containerization technologies like Docker can make it easy to deploy web applications to your own servers.
 Instead of spending time configuring a server with the dependencies it needs to run your app, copying files, and restarting processes, you can simply create a Docker image that contains everything your app needs to run, and spin it up as a container on any Docker host.

 Docker can make scaling your app across multiple servers easier, too.
 Once you have an image, using it to create 1 container is the same process as creating 100 containers.